awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-javaapi-writecode.md

 ```
 final KinesisVideoClient kinesisVideoClient = KinesisVideoJavaClientFactory
-                    .createKinesisVideoClient(AuthHelper.getSystemPropertiesCredentialsProvider());
+    .createKinesisVideoClient(
+        Regions.US_WEST_2,
+        AuthHelper.getSystemPropertiesCredentialsProvider());
 ```

 For `KinesisVideoClient` to make network calls, it needs credentials to authenticate\.
-You pass in an instance of `ProfileCredentialsProvider`, which reads `AWSCredentials` for the default profile in the credentials file:
+You pass in an instance of `SystemPropertiesCredentialsProvider`, which reads `AWSCredentials` for the default profile in the credentials file:

 ```
 [default]